Was It Your Straw in That Turtle’s Nose?

 Remember what it was?
 A single-use plastic straw.
 The same kind as 500 million others like it that are used and discarded every day in the U.S. alone.

-Plastics like that are here to stay for a long, long time.
-And every single one that ends up in our oceans and landfills is a potential harm to wildlife, and the overall health of the planet.
+Plastic straws are not good for the environment and are here to stay for a long, long time.
+Every single one that ends up in our oceans and landfills is a potential harm to wildlife, and the overall health of the planet.

 Since sea turtles periodically return to land, or surface near boats, we can see with our own eyes how they become entangled, impaled, or otherwise injured by debris that we’re responsible for.
 But plenty of other types of wildlife are harmed by plastic pollution that we may not get a chance to witness.

-Our sea turtle in that heartbreaking video may have only stuck its nose in the wrong place at the wrong time while rooting around a patch of turtle grass.
-But perhaps more alarming is the fact that some animals are intentionally ingesting plastic—they mistake it for food.
+The video shows how plastic straws harm, affecting the environment: Our sea turtle in that heartbreaking video may have only stuck its nose in the wrong place at the wrong time while rooting around a patch of turtle grass.
+But perhaps more alarming is that plastic straws end up in the ocean and environment, causing some animals intentionally ingesting plastic—they mistake them for food.

 For example, mother shearwaters—a type of shorebird—are accidentally feeding plastic to their chicks.
 Algae growing on the surface of the plastic gives it a scent that the adults usually associate with food, so they unwittingly pick it up and feed it directly to their babies.
-A belly full of hard, indigestible plastic means there’s no room for real food, they’re too heavy to fly, and/or they sustain life-threatening injuries from sharp pieces.
+A belly full of hard, indigestible plastic means there’s no room for real food, they’re too heavy to fly, and/or they sustain life-threatening injuries from sharp pieces and plastic garbage.

 Many of these babies don’t survive.